 Polluted air: awareness is needed.
 Right away

-How seriously a country tackles its air pollution problem depends in part on public awareness.
-Michael Greenstone, a professor of economics at the University of Chicago, points out that knowledge of the health risks associated with poor air quality is low in many African and Asian countries, which suffer the worst consequences.
+The severity with which a country addresses its air pollution problem depends in part on public awareness.
+Michael Greenstone, professor of economics at the University of Chicago, points out that knowledge of the health risks related to poor air quality is low in many African and Asian countries, which suffer the worst consequences.

-"Improvements in air quality are often driven by public opinion," he said.
-And the public will need to really wake up: in addition to premature death, prolonged exposure to polluted air can cause a variety of diseases, including heart disease, lung cancer and diabetes.
+“Improvements in air quality are often driven by public opinion,” he said.
+And it will be worthwhile for public opinion to really become aware: in addition to premature death, prolonged exposure to polluted air can cause a series of diseases, including heart disease, lung cancer and diabetes.

 They are not numbers, but represent real lives and the quality of our existence.